BLC-HTWChur/rsd-specification/rsd2-specification.md

 ### engineName

 Optional human readable name of the service engine.
 This name might be used for displaying service related information in an UI so users can identify the service.

+The engineName should refer to the engine instance rather than the engine platform in a way that if there are two engines of the same platform, users can distinguish the two engines via their engineName.

 ### engineId